 - Similarly, in Alltel commercials, Alltel is represented by a popular looking guy named Chad.
 All other companies are represented by a group of comically inept Butt-Monkey nerds who want nothing more than to stop him from selling phone plans.
 Chad still comes off as a Jerkass.

 - Plus, they take a shot at Dungeons & Dragons players.
 Alltel can stick a +5 vorpal up their keisters.

 - Alltell got bought out by Verizon.
-Verizon has kept the ads running, turning the whole thing delightfully surreal, the Verizon guy has "mysteriously" disappeared from them.
+Verizon has kept the ads running, turning the whole thing delightfully surreal, and the Verizon guy has "mysteriously" disappeared from them.

-- The four geeky scapegoats were another Take That after legal threats forced Alltel to stop using likenesses of the other companies' commercial representatives.
+- The four geeky scapegoats were another Take That! after legal threats forced Alltel to stop using likenesses of the other companies' commercial representatives.

 - Verizon FIOS ads have the friendly, cute and helpful Verizon employee vs. the socially inept, rock stupid and dishonest cable guy.

 - New York-based cable operator Cablevision fired back with a series of ads about a Verizon FIOS salesman who is followed around by his mother, who makes sure he always tells the truth, much to his annoyance when he is confronted with upset customers, and his mom simply tells them that Optimum is better than FIOS.